Cost of Owning an Italian Greyhound

-Total cost of owning a Italian Greyhound: purchase price, food, vet bills, grooming, and insurance.
+Total cost of owning an Italian Greyhound: purchase price, food, vet bills, grooming, and insurance.
 Annual and lifetime budget for this small breed.

 Purchase/Adoption Cost

-With a typical weight of 7-14 lbs and lifespan of 14-15 yrs, the Italian Greyhound requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 7-14 lbs and lifespan of 14-15 yrs, the Italian Greyhound has specific care needs shaped by its genetics and build.
 What makes the Italian Greyhound distinct is not any single trait but the combination of size, energy, health profile, and temperament that shapes daily care needs.

 Health Predisposition Summary: Italian Greyhounds show higher-than-average incidence of dental disease, leg fractures, epilepsy based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.